kamilio/toy-blocks/notes/instructions/python.md

 - define callbacks (listeners) that execute actions
 - asyncio.gather() to monitor all components

+# Pin config
+- Define a new subclass of lib/pin_config.py
+- Subclass lives in `main.py`

 # Testing
 Make sure to add tests